-(2) The Organisers cannot be held responsible for emails that do not arrive due to an entrant’s email security settings or restrictions placed by their Internet Service Provider.
+(2) The Owners cannot be held responsible for emails that do not arrive due to an entrant’s email security settings or restrictions placed by their Internet Service Provider.
 Entrants must ensure that their settings accept emails from firstname.lastname@example.org, email@example.com, firstname.lastname@example.org and email@example.com.

-(3) The Organisers regret that they cannot accept liability for any loss of or damage to any image entered into the Competition howsoever caused or for any other loss or damage as a result.
+(3) The Owners regret that they cannot accept liability for any loss of or damage to any image entered into the Competition howsoever caused or for any other loss or damage as a result.